 At birthdays and holidays, how great is it when friends or family try to find just the right gift to honor the recipient’s interests?
 Since writers often work alone, it is especially touching when family try to affirm their work with what seem to be “writing” gifts.

 But, wow.
 Looking at the feathered pens and pewter bookmarks and dolled up journals in the “gifts for writers” display at a bookstore the other day, I couldn’t help feeling protective of the well-intended money lost on such things.
-While, at the same time, a real list of “gifts writers could really use” began playing in my head.
+At the same time, a real list of “gifts writers could really use” began playing in my head.

 This feeling was furthered Tuesday when editor Jane Friedman tweeted: ”Advice, please: How do you deal w/family who buys you stuff, even though you lead a minimalist life & hate accumulating things?”

 In this economy, no one wants to see their loved ones wasting money.
 For every writer in your life, there are actual things they would love to have or maybe even need for their writing.
 Writers care deeply when you seek to honor how important their writing is.
 But, family and friends: your writer would love for you to not be tricked into that $25 pewter bookmark that could only dent pages and make books weigh a ton.